mnemnion/loon/notes/bluesky/bridge.md

 As for which chord is mapped to what function in which context: don't know, don't care.
 We construct the bridge in such a way that the user can discover and assign these things.
 This takes thorough design, culminating in a help card that actually tells you which keys do what in various contexts, and contains information that's accurate to the running bridge.

 This is critical: the underlying bridge structure is tight enough that if you define the bare key `a` to mean `quit`, the tutorial will tell you to press `a` to quit.
-I can't make your blogs automagically update, but all internal documentation within a running bridge is generated from the bridge itself, and there is no blessed mapping betewen keystrokes and the functions they invoke.
+I can't make your blogs automagically update, but all internal documentation within a running bridge is generated from the bridge itself, and there is no blessed mapping between keystrokes and the functions they invoke.

+The grid is cellular and addressable.
+This is an enormous leap in our expressive power, when we choose to use it.
+Further, we can render the glyphs in living, vivid color.
+In bridge programming, we abstract color, the background is called Black, default text White, something else might be Red and so on: for a blind user, these are clearly not colors at all.

+This is not typical, just better.
+As hackers, some of us like to use color to interact with data, and those who can should, because it's an extra dimension and hence more usable information on the screen.
+We like this.

+Again: the bridge is quite capable of rendering images, moving or otherwise, within a frame of cells.
+The essence is that the grid is respected and textuality is primary.

+**bridge** runs inside another program.
+We call it the terminal by long convention; the changes we make to this program don't justify a new genus. **bridge** will degrade gracefully in xterm, perform glumly in a black and white setting, and become unusable should the user encounter a genuine line printer in the wild.
+Changes are good the shuttles need a good oiling.

+The enhanced terminal does little more than interpret an extension of the xterm protocol that allows programs to display canvases over selected frames.
+One might display a browser window, I'd imagine this as quite a normal activity, all the terminal would then know is that a certain region is being blitted to rather than texted at. **bridge** would have as much awareness of the underlying processes as desired: any program of this nature want to grow until you can check your gmail.